strontic/strontic.github.io/xcyclopedia/library/RegSvcs.exe-DC67ADE51149EC0C373A379473895BA1.md

 ## Possible Misuse

 *The following table contains possible examples of `RegSvcs.exe` being misused.
-While `RegSvcs.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `RegSvcs.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --